Candy Cane Lane (film): Plot

 At Chris's older daughter Joy's track meet, Pepper has the eight maids milking and ten lords leaping attack the family.
 Despite the chaos, they manage to retrieve the third and fourth rings.
 Joy, however, becomes upset when her father inadvertently insults a college recruiter, leading her and her brother Nick to accuse him of focusing on Christmas for his own sake and not letting them live their own lives.

 Back at home, Chris reveals what is going on, so the family resolves to help.
 Realizing that Pepper has the fifth ring, they set up a trap for her during the night of the competition, where everyone learns from Prism Cable's news program that the $100,000 reward is actually in taco coupons.

 After trapping Pepper and getting her ring, Santa Claus appears to send her back to the North Pole.
 When Chris presents the five rings to her, she taunts him, saying he needs more.
 As "five golden rings" is said eight times in "The Twelve Days of Christmas", the family realize they need 40 rings.

 Pepper then unleashes the remaining decorations (the nine ladies dancing are unseen) on the neighborhood.
 The Carvers scramble to get the rings, with Santa assisting them.
 Pepper then cheats by turning the clock tower forward five minutes, prematurely turning Chris into a figurine.
 The family only manages to get 38 rings, but Santa points out that Chris and Carol's wedding rings, made out of gold, bring the total to 40, turning Chris back to normal.
 Holly then has the other figurines returned to normal as her Christmas wish.
 Santa takes Pepper and all the former figurines except for Pip on his sleigh, saying goodbye to the Carvers.

 On Christmas morning, the Carvers enjoy their free tacos with Bruce and his family, as Chris made amends with him.
 Pip then arrives, wishing to not spend Christmas alone, and is welcomed by the family.

 One week later in the mid-credits, Pepper is then shown to have been turned into a glass figurine by Santa as punishment where her good behavior will get her back to the reindeer poop-scooping rank.
 Chris has gained ownership of Pepper's store, now renamed "Chris Kringle's".

 Cast

-Additionally, Pentatonix (Scott Hoying, Kirstin Maldonado, Mitch Grassi, Kevin Olusola and Matt Sallee) portray the carolers and also voice them in their glass figurine form.
+Additionally, Pentatonix (Scott Hoying, Kirstin Maldonado, Mitch Grassi, Kevin Olusola and Matt Sallee) portray the carolers and also voice them in their caroler glass figurine forms.